KESTIO

 Enfin, le recours à une DC en intérim, moins sensible à la pression interne et exempte de tout « passif », peut s’avérer plus efficace dans certains cas de figure : conduite du changement ou réorganisation, conquête d’un nouveau marché moins bien maîtrisé, négociation à fort enjeux vis-à-vis d’un client …

-Discover the KESTIO webinars, where we discuss
+Discover KESTIO webinars, where we discuss

-all topics related to sales performance with our experts:
+All topics related to sales performance with our experts:

 Fabien Comtet, CEO

-Dominique Seguin, General Manager
+Dominique Seguin, CEO

 Nicolas Boissard, Marketing Director